anthonyharrison/distro2SBOM/README.md

 At least one of the `--input-file`, `--package` or `--system` options must be specified.
 If multiple options are specified, the `--input-file` option followed by the `--system` option will be assumed.

 The `--product-type`, `--product-name`, `--product-version` and `--product-author` options allow the specification of the top level component within the SBOM.
 These option only apply to CycloneDX SBOMs.
+The default for product type is 'application' but it is always 'operating-system' if the `--system` option is specified.

 The `--sbom` option is used to specify the format of the generated SBOM (the default is SPDX).
 The `--format` option can be used to specify the formatting of the SBOM (the default is Tag Value format for a SPDX SBOM).
 JSON format is supported for both